Governance in our academies and colleges

 - Parent governors – parents or carers of pupils at the academy

-- Co-opted governors – independent governors drawn from the wider community and other stakeholder groups
+- Community governors – independent governors drawn from the wider community and other stakeholder groups

 The Trust is managed by the Trust Board, which is the board of directors responsible for setting Trust-wide strategy, approving central policy and overseeing the finances of all of our academies.